orval-labs/orval/docs/src/pages/reference/configuration/output.md

 };
 ```

-For all of the following examples, this specificaiton is used:
+For all of the following examples, this specification is used:

 ```yaml
 components: